hamzamukhi/WebScrapping/README.md

 # WebScrapping
-Web Scraping Tusing Python and BeautifulSoup
+Web Scraping using Python and BeautifulSoup

 Step 1 get the Html
 Step 2 Parse the Html